North Carolina Pharmacy Technician Licensing Guide

 How to Get Started

 Some high schools in North Carolina may offer Career and Technical Education (CTE) programs or scholarship opportunities to help cover the cost of pharmacy technician training.
-Even if your school doesn’t have a formal program, you can still begin on your own.
+Even if your school doesn’t have a formal program, you can still get certified on your own.

 Many students have successfully completed our self-paced, online pharmacy technician course while balancing school and extracurriculars.
 With 24/7 access, you can study at your own pace—after school, on weekends, or during school breaks.